 One of the three is quantitative suitability which states “a broker with actual or de facto (in fact) control over a customer’s account to have a reasonable basis for believing that a series of recommended transaction, even if suitable when viewed in isolation, is not excessive and unsuitable for the customer when taken together in light of the customer’s investment profile.”

-This means your broker, who has control over account, must be able to articulate and justify trading transaction to limit wrongdoings like annuity switching.
+This means your broker, who has control over the account, must be able to articulate and justify trading transactions to limit wrongdoings like annuity switching.
 If a variable annuity is switched for the sole purpose of generating commissions and there is no legitimate investment reason for doing so, this likely violates FINRA’s quantitative suitability rule.